At a Glance

 What kind of academic assistance is available?

-Tiffin University students find the faculty accessible and willing to help.
+Tiffin University students will find the faculty accessible and willing to help.
 All full-time faculty carry at least 10 office hours per week and are available by individual appointment.
 Students are encouraged to discuss questions or concerns with the professor.
 An alternative supplement to classroom study is tutoring provided by upper level students in the Student Success Center.
 Upper-level students that have been recommended by professors in specific subject areas staff the Student Success Center, located in Friedley Hall.
 Tutoring and review sessions are available by appointment or walk-in, 9:00 a.m. - 9:00 p.m.
 Monday through Thursday, and 9:00 a.m. - Noon on Friday.

 How big are classes?

 The average class size at Tiffin University is 25.
 Your largest class will be no more than 40 students.
 In upper-level classes, it is not unusual for classes to be 12 or 15 students.
 This small class size allows for more personalized attention and the development of a repertoire between the students and the professor.